awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-install-kernels-libs.md

 If a Spark job needs libraries on worker nodes, we recommend that you use a bootstrap action to run a script to install the libraries when you create the cluster\.
 Bootstrap actions run on all cluster nodes during the cluster creation process, which simplifies installation\.
 If you install libraries on core/worker nodes after a cluster is running, the operation is more complex\.
 We provide an example Python program in this section that shows how to install these libraries\.

 The bootstrap action and Python program examples shown in this section use a bash script saved to Amazon S3 to install the libraries on all nodes\.
-The script uses [easy\_install\-3\.4](http://setuptools.readthedocs.io/en/latest/easy_install.html) to install `pip`, and then uses `pip` to install libraries\.
-The 3\.4 version of `easy_install` is specified because Python version 3\.4 is installed by default on all cluster instances along with version 2\.7\.

-The script referenced in the following examples installs paramiko, nltk, scipy, scikit\-learn, and pandas for the Python 3 kernel:
+The script referenced in the following examples uses `pip` to install paramiko, nltk, scipy, scikit\-learn, and pandas for the Python 3 kernel:

 ```
 #!/bin/bash

-sudo easy_install-3.4 pip
-sudo /usr/local/bin/pip3 install paramiko nltk scipy scikit-learn pandas
+sudo python3 –m pip install boto3 paramiko nltk scipy scikit-learn pandas
 ```

 After you create the script, upload it to a location in Amazon S3, for example, `s3://mybucket/install-my-jupyter-libraries.sh`\.
 For more information, see [How do I Upload Files and Folders to an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide* so that you can use it in your bootstrap action or in your Python program\.